kogakure/website-11ty-stefanimhoff.de/src/posts/2022/manage-references-for-note-taking.md

 ## DEVONthink

 If a reference is very important to me, I’ll collect it into [DEVONthink](https://devontechnologies.com/apps/devonthink).
-Even though Raindrop.io has an offline feature, allowing to keep article, if the content goes offline, I still never trust cloud solutions fully.
+Even though Raindrop.io has an offline feature, allowing to keep articles, if the content goes offline, I still never trust cloud solutions fully.
 In DEVONthink the content is mine, it’s offline.
 I usually save articles with the DEVONthink web clipper as Markdown (sometimes PDF, or full websites) into my reference archive.

 I have currently 21K bookmarks in Raindrop.io and 5K reference items in DEVONthink, so roughly ¼ of all reference items make it offline.